noahgibbs/self_conscious_dgd/12_ProgramStructure.md

 ## Function Definitions

-### Static

-A static function can only be called inside the object it is defined in.
-That includes inherited objects &mdash; it can be seen by its parent or child objects.
-But it's effectively invisible from outside the object itself.

-It can be masked by an inheriting program.

-### Private

-A private function can only be seen or called from inside the object it is defined in, ***not*** including parent or child objects.
-It can't be masked.
-It can't be called from another outside object.

-### Nomask

-A nomask function can't be masked.
-In other words, an object that inherits from this object can't declare another function with the same name to replace it.
-Attempting to define a masking function is a compile error.

-### Atomic

-An atomic function will have no effects if it is aborted by an error.
-Network I/O, file I/O and global variable writes will all be reversed if they occurred inside an atomic function and an error is then raised.
-Certain operations are not permitted inside an atomic function.
-Atomic functions use more processor and memory resources.
-They cost double the normal number of ticks when they run inside rlimits().

-For more about atomic functions, see a later chapter.
-They're one of the most powerful features of DGD, but they can be tricky to use well.
-In effect, they are database transactions for the language itself.

 ### Create()

 If a singleton or cloneable program has a create() method, it will be called when that program gets a function called.
 If you're using the Kernel Library, that normally means immediately upon creation.